Religion in Vietnam

+The Socialist Republic of Vietnam is constitutionally a secular state that guarantees freedom of religion.
+While the communist government implemented atheistic policies and severely restricted religious freedom from 1975 to the late 1980s, Vietnam's current constitution explicitly protects religious freedom under Article 24, stating that "all religions are equal before the law."

-According to statistics from the Government Committee for Religious Affairs, as of 2018, Buddhists account for 14.9% of the total population, Christians 8.5% (Catholics 7.4% & Protestants 1.1%), Hoahao Buddhists 1.5%, and Caodaism followers 1.2%.
-Other religions include Hinduism, Islam, and Baháʼí Faith, representing less than 0.2% of the population.
+According to statistics from the Government Committee for Religious Affairs, as of 2023, Buddhists account for 13.3% of the total population, Christians 7.6% (Catholics 6.6% & Protestants 1%), Hoahao Buddhists 1.4%, and Caodaism followers 1%.
+Other religions include Hinduism, Islam, and Baháʼí Faith, representing less than 0.2% of the population combined.
 Folk religions (worship of ancestors, gods and goddesses), not included in government statistics, have experienced revival since the 1980s.

 Overview

 Although according to a 1999 census most Vietnamese list themselves as having no religious affiliation, religion, as defined by shared beliefs and practices, remains an integral part of Vietnamese life, dictating the social behaviours and spiritual practices of Vietnamese individuals in Vietnam and abroad.
 The triple religion (tam giáo), referring to the syncretic combination of Mahayana Buddhism, Confucianism, and Taoism, and Vietnamese folk religion (often assimilated), remain a strong influence on the beliefs and practices of the Vietnamese, even if the levels of formal membership in these religious communities may not reflect that influence.
 One of the most notable and universal spiritual practices common to Vietnamese is ancestor veneration.
 It is considered an expression of hiếu thảo (filial piety), a key virtue to maintain a harmonious society.
 Regardless of formal religious affiliation, it is very common to have an altar in the home and business where prayers are offered to their ancestors.
 These offerings and practices are done frequently during important traditional or religious celebrations (e.g., death anniversaries), the starting of a new business, or even when a family member needs guidance or counsel.
 Belief in ghosts and spirits is very common; many believe that the traditions are important links to culture and history and are enjoyable, while others believe that failing to perform the proper rituals for one's ancestors will literally cause them to become hungry ghosts (ma đói).

 A 2002 Pew Research Center report claimed that 24% of the population of Vietnam view religion as "very important".